Neodreadlord/pisces/index.md

 ### Authors and Contributors
 Created by @Neodreadlord

-In order to run Pisces, you will have to have Python 3.7.5 or greater installed.
+In order to run Pisces, it currently requires Visual Studio for Python Development to be installed.
+This will install the correct version of Python as well as some other features it requires.
+Future versions will move away from this dependency but for now it is a pre-requisite.

 Download [Here](https://www.python.org/downloads/release/python-375/)

 DOWNLOADS: